De-Gald/Decorators/README.md

-# Assignment 1: Decorators in Action
+# Project for Decorators practice